The Rotary Umbrella Clothesline: History of its Invention.

 The biggest leap came with John Mullowney from Pittsburgh in the State of Pennsylvania who in 1875 created a patent for his latest design.
 His idea focused on a method that would allow people to raise the clothesline frame above the central mast.
 The mast contained an inner post that was attached to the clothesline frame.
 When the washed clothes were pegged and laid out on the frame, the whole frame and the interior post it was attached to could be raised together as a unit without any hassle.
 The benefits of this model were numerous.
 People no longer had to walk along the clothesline in winters through the snow to peg their clothes.
 With this rotary umbrella design, they could just stand in one place and peg their clothes onto the frame without any issues.
 Plus, the big frame contained multiple lines which could accommodate multiple clothes at a time, thus making this process of drying clothes much quicker and time efficient.

 It is this design model of Mullowney that became famous enough to inspire the rotary hoist clothesline.
 This rotary hoist found a permanent place in Australian households of the twentieth century.
 Both Higgins and Mullowney were the leading pioneers in the clothesline industry because of their contributions.
 Not only did their models focus on improving the existing tool to make them better, but also to make them more adaptive to the needs of the customers.
 Now after a century and more, these old drying methods are resurfacing yet again in America.
-People often choose the rotary umbrella clotheslines to dry their clothes as they are very effective, dependant on renewable sources of energy and do not add to monthly expenditures.
+People often choose the rotary umbrella clotheslines to dry their clothes as they are very effective, dependent on renewable sources of energy and do not add to monthly expenditures.